 Pennsylvania must replace natural gas with non-fossil energy asap | Opinion

 June 8, 2019

-Donald Brown, scholar in residence and professor of sustainability ethics and law at Commonwealth Law, writes this opinion piece in support of adopting policies that will replace all fossil fuel technologies with technologies that don’t emit greenhouse gases.
+Donald Brown, scholar in residence and professor of sustainability ethics and law at Widener Law Commonwealth, writes this opinion piece in support of adopting policies that will replace all fossil fuel technologies with technologies that don’t emit greenhouse gases.

 How Lawyers Can Help Save The Planet

 John Dernbach, professor of environmental law and sustainability at Widener Law Commonwealth, co-authors this article sharing a legal toolkit with more than 1,000 specific recommendations for actions at the federal, state, and local levels and in the private sector to reduce greenhouse gas emissions.